wonderfloyd/Consenz_Requierments/pages_specifications.md

 There are 2 buttons:
 ### 3.5.1.
 Next Suggestion Clickable
   - Comment: Starting with greyed out clickable.<br>
-    Only after user votes, he can press 'Next Suggestion' and move to the next voting section.
+    After user votes the clickable will be highlight in some graphic way, but in any time he can press 'Next Suggestion' and move to the next voting section.
   - Action: User clicks "Next Suggestion"<br>
     (New Votes Page -> Suggestion Navigation Buttons -> Next Suggestion)<br>
     The action depends on the [page mode](#page-mode): _All Topics_ or _Specific Topic_